Introducing LINUX Air Combat

 Linux Air Combat is a free, open-source combat flight simulator for the LINUX community.
 It is available as freeware with source code for those that want to compile it, or as a precompiled "AppImage", compatible with all of the most popular desktop versions of LINUX, for those that just want to run it.

-This is an introduction to Linux Air Combat for beginners, based on version 9.61 (scheduled for release in Mar2024), representing 9 years of development work.
+This is an introduction to Linux Air Combat for beginners, based on version 9.77 (scheduled for release in Oct2024), representing 9.75 years of development work.
 This is now the world's leading free, open-source combat flight simulator.
 Prior versions changed rapidly as features and aircraft were added.
 During the past two years, LINUX Air Combat (or “LAC”) has completed its primary design and coding phase, and although installation options, aircraft artwork, sound effects, additional missions, and a few other details are likely to continue making incremental improvements, all future versions are expected to remain true to the basic outlines in this introductory review.

 NOTE: A previous version of this Review was used as the script for a series of YouTube video clips back in 2020, so you can WATCH the action as it was narrated.
 Although that version is now outdated, all of the fundamentals are unchanged.
 CLICK HERE to go to the online video PlayList containing all seven of those "classic" clips in sequence!
 (You can always examine our online changelog page HERE to see a comprehensive list of the changes made available in all of the published versions.)